FC Rodina-3 Moscow

-FC Rodina-M Moscow (ФК «Родина-М») is a Russian football team based in Moscow.
+FC Rodina-3 Moscow (ФК «Родина-3») is a Russian football team based in Moscow.
 It was founded in 2022.
 It is a farm club for FC Rodina Moscow.

 Club history

 Moscow-based club FC Rodina Moscow was promoted to the second-tier Russian First League for the 2022–23 season.
 Following that, Rodina received a professional license for the 2022–23 season of the Russian Second League for its two farm-teams, Rodina-M and FC Rodina-2 Moscow.
+Before the 2025–26 season, Rodina-M was renamed to Rodina-3.

 Current squad

-As of 11 September 2025, according to the Second League website.
+As of 13 September 2026, according to the Second League website.